 The Putnam examination tests originality, technical competence and familiarity with the formal theories embodied in undergraduate mathematics.
 Questions cut across the bounds of various disciplines, and include self-contained questions that do not fit into any of the usual categories.
 These self-contained questions can involve elementary concepts from group theory, set theory, graph theory, lattice theory, number theory or cardinal arithmetic.

-In Fall 2016, the competition will take place on Saturday, December 3rd in Geology 3656.
+In Fall 2017, the competition will take place on Saturday, December 2nd in TBD.

 The UCLA Mathematics Department coordinates the UCLA Putnam team and runs activities such as

 - A "Problem solving" course (Math 100) is offered each fall.
 This is an excellent preparation for the Putnam competition.
-In Fall 2016 the course is taught by Prof. Manolescu and meets MWF 10:00-10:50 in MS 6221.
+In Fall 2017 the course is taught by Prof. Sarkar and meets MWF 10:00-10:50 in MS 6221.

 - The top scorers on the practice test are invited to be part of the extended UCLA Putnam team, which receives intensive weekly preparation in the Advanced Problem Solving Seminar (Math 101, Tuesdays 4-7pm).

 - Year round consulting for students who want to learn more about the Putnam competition, for example study old exam questions.
 Professor Ciprian Manolescu email@example.com is available to help.